Legal reporting for investment firms

 Forms

-In order to provide an overview of the investment firms’ periodical reporting requirements (national and harmonised reporting requirements) to the CSSF, the CSSF has published the following documents:
+In order to provide an overview of the investment firms’ periodical reporting requirements to the CSSF, the CSSF has published the following document:

 Banks and the so-called CRR Investments firms share similarities as they are both subject to the Capital Requirement Directive and Capital Requirement Regulation.
-These institutions are producing all or a part of EBA ITS reporting modules under XBRL format according to the applicable taxonomy.
-In this regard, CRR investment firms are invited to consult the “Reporting Handbook (called “Reporting requirements for credit institutions”)”
+These institutions are producing all or a part of the EBA ITS reporting modules under XBRL format according to the applicable taxonomy.
+In this regard, CRR investment firms are invited to consult the “Reporting Handbook” (called “Reporting requirements for credit institutions”).

 • “Tables, Instructions, DPM and validation rules”

-The aforementioned documents are directly available through a link in the “Documentation” section hereafter.
+The aforementioned documents are directly available through a link in the ”Forms” and “Guidance” sections hereafter.

 EBA Validation rules and additional CSSF and ECB plausibility checks